raulgonzm/checkout_service_example/README.rst

 Building the development infrastructure
 ==========================================

-- Replace the env variable with your local code path within *infrastructure/build_env.sh* file.
+- Replace the env variable within your local code path in *infrastructure/build_env.sh* file.

 .. code-block::
 ::